 Your optometrist can recommend an ophthalmologist and provide information about what to expect during cataract surgery.
 You’ll see your eye surgeon for post-surgery check-ups, and your optometrist for long-term eye care.

 If your vision is blurred or if you notice a cloudy patch forming on your eye, you may have developed cataracts.
-For optimal vision care and cataract management, make sure to schedule an appointment with Dr. Switalski at Switalski Eye Care in Plano today.
+For optimal vision care and cataract management, make sure to schedule an appointment with Dr. Switalski at Switalski Eye Care in East Plano today.

 What's the best treatment for cataracts?